Logo of the The Poor Swiss

 The only thing you can do to automate your expenses is to go through CSV files.
 A CSV file is a comma-separated-value file.
 It is an old file format to represent tables from spreadsheets.
 It works really well for expenses.

 If you are lucky, both your bank and your credit card let you generate CSV statements.
-If you are like me, only one of them lets you do this.
+If you are not, only one of them lets you do this.
 So, in this case, you will have to choose between convenience and cashback.
-I sometimes do some payments with the debit card just because I know it will be automatic to export rather than with the credit card where it will be manual.

 If you only have PDF statements, there is still something you can do.
 There are some online services that let you convert a PDF statement into a CSV table.
 However, this will still require you to clean up the output CSV.
 It is not difficult, but it is still multiple extra steps.
 And some statements will work better than others.

-For instance, I use Zamzar to convert PDF statements from Cembra to CSV.
+For instance, I used Zamzar to convert PDF statements from Cembra to CSV in the past.
 I then have to remove some lines from the file and merge multiple tables to then be able to import it.
 You can also use AI for this.
-I have used ChatGPT and at least the latest ChatGPT 4o model did not have any issues transforming the PDF to a single CSV file.
+I have used ChatGPT, and at least the latest ChatGPT 4o model did not have any issues transforming the PDF to a single CSV file.
 In the past, it did not work so much, but this was on an older and smaller model.

 This is an area where the Swiss banking system still needs to do a lot to make it easier for people to track their expenses.